-Indeed, had Defendants chosen not to utilize revenue sharing, they might have been sued on that basis instead, on the theory that failing to do so increased the "Net Investment Expense" of the funds.
-See Salesforce Br.
-34 (discussing the value of revenue sharing from the Institutional/R5 share class); see, e.g., Am.
+10, 2021), ECF No. 1 (alleging that "revenue sharing ... unchecked ... is devastating for Plan participants" because it "saddled [them] with above-market recordkeeping fees").
+But other suits allege that plan sponsors acted imprudently precisely because they did not offer options providing revenue sharing, on the theory that doing so would have lowered the "Net Investment Expense" of the funds.
+See, e.g., Am.
 Compl. ¶¶ 128-168, Albert v.
 Oshkosh Corp., No. 1:20-cv-00901 (E.D.
 Wis.
 Aug.
 31, 2020), ECF No. 20; Am.
 Compl. ¶¶ 127-166, Cotter v.
 Matthews Int'l Corp., No. 1:20-cv-01054 (E.D.
 Wis.
 Sept.
 25, 2020), ECF No. 17 (same).

 As these dueling theories demonstrate, ERISA fiduciaries making discretionary decisions are at risk of being sued for breach of the duty of prudence seemingly no matter what decision they make.
-Fiduciaries are sued for offering numerous investments in the same style (as in this case), and for offering only one investment in a given investment style;11 for failing to divest from stocks with declining share prices or high risk profiles,12 and for failing to hold onto such stock because high risk can produce high reward;13 for making available investment options that plaintiffs' lawyers deem too risky,14 and conversely for taking what other plaintiffs' lawyers deem an overly cautious approach.15 Indeed, plaintiffs have advanced "diametrically opposed" theories of liability against the same defendant, giving new meaning to the phrase "cursed-if-you-do, cursed-if-you-don't."16
+Fiduciaries are sued for offering numerous investments in the same style (as in this case), and for offering only one investment in a given investment style; for failing to divest from stocks with declining share prices or high risk profiles, and for failing to hold onto such stock because high risk can produce high reward; for making available investment

+&lt;sup>13 Compare ER-046 with Am.
+Compl., In re GE ERISA Litig., No. 1:17-cv-12123 (D. Mass.
+Jan.
+12, 2018), ECF No. 35 options that plaintiffs' lawyers deem too risky, and conversely for taking what other plaintiffs' lawyers deem an overly cautious approach.
+Indeed, plaintiffs have advanced "diametrically opposed" theories of liability against the same defendant, giving new meaning to the phrase "cursed-if-you-do, cursed-if-you-don't."